 Navy veterans to whom a military decoration has been awarded, or the immediate next of kin of a deceased recipient may also receive a replacement set of decorations on a one-time basis without cost if the previously issued medal, ribbon, or other device has been lost, destroyed, or rendered unfit for use without fault or neglect on the part of the recipient.
 Miniature decorations are not replaced by the Department of Navy.

 Veterans or next-of kin of deceased veterans can obtain and fill out SF 180, Request Pertaining To Military Records or write a letter to request replacement awards.
 Each request should be filled out neatly and should include the veteran’s complete name used while in service, rank, service number, social security number, branch of service, dates of service (date entered and date released), and it should be signed by the veteran or the next of kin if the veteran is deceased.
 If using the SF 180, check the “Other” box in section II, paragraph 1, and enter “replacement awards”.
-Supporting documentation such as discharge paperwork or the veteran’s DD Form 214 or other military records can help speed the process.
 Mail your request to one of the following addresses:

 Veterans separated in or after 1998: